-When it was time to really wake him up, I served him my version of “The Breakfast of Champions.”
+When it was time to wake him up, I served him my version of “The Breakfast of Champions.”

-For anyone age 40 or older, you probably just flashed back to the classic Jim Belushi Olympic Training skit where his was donuts and a cigarette.
+For anyone age 40 or older, you probably just flashed back to the classic Jim Belushi Olympic Training skit where he was donuts and a cigarette.
 My version was ice cream.
 Yes, I fed my 6-year-old ice cream for breakfast every Sunday morning for three months to wake him up for hockey.
 Don’t judge me.

 I will never forget my son’s first season of hockey

 I will never forget that first season.
 He was the youngest and smallest kid on the team, and we played in the biggest rink around that can seat a thousand people.
-In that cavernous and quiet rink, he snapped out of his slumber at the crack of dawn and suddenly was alive, free, and full of joy out on the ice.
+In that cavernous and quiet rink, he snapped out of his slumber at dawn and suddenly was alive, free, and full of joy out on the ice.
 After games, he would tell me, “I love feeling the cold, fresh air on my face whenever I skate fast.”

 By the time I was halfway down the steps this morning, the thought of today being the end of 12 years of hockey made all the memories come flooding back.
 All the teams, practices, games, championships, tournaments, long car rides.
-All the different jerseys, coaches, teammates, and parent friendships forged while standing together in cold ice rinks.
+All the different jerseys, coaches, teammates, and parent friendships forged while standing together in ice rinks.
 It all flashed before my eyes.

 But those memories are all centered around one thing: Me watching him play.